CodeWithNachi/docker-with-nachi/Concepts/L03-ChangesToContainerNotPersisted.md

 ```
  * On visiting the page [http://localhost:8090/mypage.html](http://localhost:8090/mypage.html), in incognito mode we will observe that the page is not found.
  * From this experiment we can understand that any change in the container is not written to the image what was used to spin up the container
- * Any change is the container will be lost once the container is removed
+ * Any change in the container will be lost once the container is removed

 # Experiment 5
- * Now let us add the new page in the new container by the belwo command
+ * Now let us add the new page in the new container by the below command
 ```bash
 docker cp ./mypage.html mynginx:/usr/share/nginx/html/mypage.html
 ```